 - The video presentation may include but is not limited to elements such as graphics, pictures, music, voice-over, sound, and text.

 - Competitors, not adviser(s), must prepare entries.

 - The description area of the video must contain copyright information as well as the name of the event, competitor name(s), school, and state.

 - Competitors are expected to follow all applicable copyright laws.
 Refer to the national Format Guide for copyright information.

 - Upload the video to YouTube as unlisted and disable comments.
-Include URL on the event submission form.
+Include the URL on BluePanda.

 - Name Project: DigitalVideo_Chapter_Year

 - Document addresses topic and is appropriate for audience

 - graphics, text treatment, and special effects show creativity and cohesiveness of design